jsgoupil/quickbooks-sync/README.md

     return "CustomerQuery";
   }

-  protected override bool ExecuteRequest(AuthenticatedTicketContext authenticatedTicket, CustomerQueryRequest request) {
+  protected override bool ExecuteRequest(AuthenticatedTicketContext authenticatedTicket, CustomerQueryRqType request) {
     // Do some operations on the customerRequest to get only specific ones customerRequest.FromModifiedDate = new DateTimeType(DateTime.Now);